juanmazh/todo-app/DEPLOY.md

 3) Supabase: apply RLS policies

-- Execute `server/database/supabase_policies.sql` (we've also placed it in `server/database/`) in the Supabase SQL editor to enable Row Level Security and policies that scope rows to `auth.uid()`.
+- Execute `database/setup.sql` in the Supabase SQL editor to create the todos table and enable Row Level Security with policies that scope rows to `auth.uid()`.

 4) Supabase: authentication / username mapping (if using username login)